 9. Lightroom 5 (for editing/image management)

 And here is another thing to consider: Photography is a really nice hobby as well.
 Making money from images is a completely different game than making money by other means.
-If you are bothered by administration tasks, lacking a long-term view, getting impatient, it might have an impact on how you judge photography as a whole.
-So you might reconsider if trying to make a few bucks out of your images really is worth ruining the positive attitude you have towards photography.
+If you are bothered by administration tasks, lacking a long term view, getting impatient, it might have an impact on how you judge photography as a whole.
+So you might reconsider if trying to make a few bucks out of your images really is worth ruining the positive attitude you have towards photography

 Today, you are facing a competition of 30 million images on Shutterstock and other sites, with 100 images you will hardly get noticed.
 Newbies on iStock are struggling for years to even get to the 250 downloads required to make the decision to go exclusive or not.
 And my friend just said, it took him “less than two years” which was quite good at the time but already far longer than the average microstock beginner is willing to invest time.
-Hope this article was able to solve all your queries about how to make money in the photography business.